astone282/draft-stone-spring-mpte-sr/draft-stone-spring-mpte-sr.md

 The controller computes the DAG for ingress and all egress endpoints to determine all Junction nodes in the DAG to be used for the tunnel.

-The controller signals the Junction Segment to all downstream nodes, starting with the penultimate egress hop node(s) and working upwards toward the ingress nodes.
+The controller signals the Junction Segment(s) to all downstream nodes, starting with the penultimate egress hop node(s) and working upwards toward the ingress nodes.

 Junction Segment deployments are in the form of a unicast SR Policy with a single Candidate Path using protocols such as PCEP, BGP, or NETCONF.